 |Already a subscriber?
 Read the full report.|

 Sulfur reduction is still at the core of fuel quality policies in Asia Pacific; it is carried out in parallel with various biofuels mandates and targets.
-MTBE and ethanol continue to be among the region's more popular options to enhance octane in gasoline.
-For diesel, new biodiesel blending levels beyond B7 are being planned by oil palm-producing countries such as B10 in Malaysia and Thailand, while Indonesia currently requires biodiesel to account for 20% of the total diesel pool.
+MTBE and ethanol continue to be among the region’s more popular options to enhance octane in gasoline.
+For diesel, new biodiesel blending levels beyond B7 are being planned or are in the process of being phased in by oil palm-producing countries such as B10 in Malaysia and Thailand, while Indonesia currently requires biodiesel to account for 20% of the total diesel pool.
 Such increases in blend levels will have a direct impact on the quality of conventional diesel.
 However, these countries are expected to continue supporting and protecting their oil palm industries by increasing blending levels despite low crude oil prices.

 Changes Since Last Report